PowellDean/v-getopts/README.md

 -s, --skip <x>  Option with long and short forms
 ```

+## Required Compiler Version

+The module and example programs were built with __V 0.2.2 bf6e9ff__.
+We
+cannot guarantee successful compilation with earlier versions.

 ## Contact

 If you have ideas, questions, or criticisms, email me at
 PowellDean@gmail.com

+Have a contribution?
+Pull requests are welcome!